The case of equality for the spacetime positive mass theorem: Proof of Theorem

-\begin{proposition} Suppose $(M,g,k)$ is asymptotically flat, and satisfies the Gauss and Codazzi equations.
+\begin{proposition} Suppose $(M,g,k)$ satisfies the Gauss and Codazzi equations, and assume that $M$ is diffeomorphic to $\R^3$.
 Then $(M,g,k)$ arises as a subset of Minkowski spacetime. \end{proposition}

-This is the Lorentzian version of the well-known fundamental theorem for hypersurfaces.
+This is the Lorentzian version of the well-known fundamental theorem for hypersurfaces, also see Corollary 7.5 in \cite{BGM}.
 For the convenience of the reader we provide a proof in Appendix \ref{A:fundamental}.
-In the next two lemma we demonstrate that the majority of the Gauss- and Codazzi equations are already satisfied.
+In the next two lemma we demonstrate that the majority of the Gauss and Codazzi equations are already satisfied.

 \begin{lemma} We have

 \end{lemma} \begin{proof} The first identity follows from